mahynski/pychemauth/README.md

 * Robust Scaling (scales by IQR instead of standard deviation)

 ## Conventional Chemometrics
+> Conventional methods tend to require careful preparation of the training set to remove extremes and outliers so that "masking" effects, etc. do not affect your final model.
+Manual data inspection is typically required, whereas many machine learning-based outlier detection methods are designed to be robust against outliers natively.
 ### Classifiers
 * PCA (for data inspection)
 * PLS-DA (soft and hard variants)